mostafa-drz/openai-realtime-webrtc/src/app/docs/OpenAI/realtime-conversations.md

 To generate text with a Realtime model, you can add text inputs to the current conversation, ask the model to generate a response, and listen for server-sent events indicating the progress of the model's response.
 In order to generate text, the [session must be configured](/docs/api-reference/realtime-client-events/session/update) with the `text` modality (this is true by default).

 Create a new text conversation item using the [`conversation.item.create`](/docs/api-reference/realtime-client-events/conversation/item/create) client event.
-This is similar to sending a [user message (prompt) in chat completions](/docs/guides/text-generation) in the REST API.
+This is similar to sending a [user message (prompt) in Chat Completions](/docs/guides/text-generation) in the REST API.

 Create a conversation item with user input